mulecram/kxusbc2/README.md

 ## Installation

 Installing the KXUSBC2 is quite simple, and similar to the procedure for the KXIBC2.

-* Open the back of the KX2.
-* Remove the original left side panel (4 screws).
-* Plug the KXUSBC2 into the slot reserved for the KXIBC2/KXIO2.
-* Solder two wires from the E and B pads on the KX2 RF PCB to the KXUSBC2 (same procedure as for installing an official KXIBC2, see [manual](https://ftp.elecraft.com/KX2/Manuals%20Downloads/E740370-B5,%20KXIBC2%20manual.pdf)).
-If you have a KX2 with a factory installed KXIBC2, there should already be two pin sockets in place that you can simply plug into, no soldering required.
-* Install the replacement left side panel (4 screws).

-Instead of using a replacement side panel, an oblong USB-C hole can also be drilled into the original side panel.
+See the [User Guide](USER_GUIDE.md) for details.

 ## Firmware updates and configuration

-There is a web-based programmer at https://manuelkasper.github.io/kxusbc2/programmer/ that can flash firmware updates and allows UI-based configuration of the various settings (current limits etc.).
+There is a web-based programmer at https://manuelkasper.github.io/kxusbc2/programmer/ that can flash firmware updates and allows easy UI-based configuration of the various settings (current limits etc.).
 All that is required is a simple UPDI adapter (essentially a USB-to-Serial TTL level adapter) and a browser that supports the Web Serial API.

 ## Development